ETHAN2545/WebFrameworkProject/README.md

 # WebFrameworkProject

 Logins:
-username: candidate1 and password testpassword1
+username: candidate1 and password

-username: recruiter1 and password testpassword2
+username: recruiter1 and password

+username: manager1 and password

-username: Admin and password hirely12345
+username: admin and password